Charlie Drake: Early life

-Born Charles Edward Springall in the Elephant and Castle, Southwark, South London, he took his mother's maiden name for the stage and, later, film and television, achieving success as a comedian.
+Born Charles Edward Springall in the Elephant and Castle, Southwark, south London, he took his mother's maiden name for the stage and, later, film and television, achieving success as a comedian.
+Aged eight, he won a chorus place in a Harry Champion music hall production.
+He left school and home aged fourteen to become an electrician's mate while attempting to break into showbusiness.

 Career

 Drake made his first appearance on stage at the age of eight, and after leaving school toured working men's clubs.
 After serving in the Royal Air Force during the Second World War, Drake turned professional and made his television début in The Centre Show in 1953.
 He then joined his wartime comrade Jack Edwardes to form a double act, named 'Mick and Montmorency'.
 In 1954 he appeared with Bob Monkhouse and Denis Goodwin in their BBC Television Service sketch comedy show, Fast and Loose.

 He appeared in the television shows Laughter in Store (1957), Drake's Progress (1957–58), Charlie Drake In… (1958 to 1960) and The Charlie Drake Show (1960 to 1961), being remembered for his opening catchphrase "Hello, my darlings!"
-The catchphrase came about because he was short, and so his eyes would often be naturally directly level with a lady's bosom.
-Because of this and because in his television work he preferred appearing with big-busted women, the catchphrase was born.

 Bookcase incident

-In 1961, the later series was brought to an abrupt end, however, by a serious accident which occurred during a live transmission.
-Drake had arranged for a bookcase to be set up in such a way that it would fall apart when he was pulled through it during a slapstick sketch.

-It was later discovered that an overenthusiastic workman had "mended" the bookcase before the broadcast.
-The actors working with him, unaware of what had happened, proceeded with the rest of the sketch which required that they pick him up and throw him through an open window.
-Drake fractured his skull and was unconscious for three days.
+In 1961, the later series was brought to an abrupt end by a serious accident which occurred during a live transmission.
+Drake had arranged for a bookcase to be set up in such a way that it would easily fall apart when he was pulled through it during a slapstick sketch.
+It was later discovered that a carpenter, unaware of the setup, had "mended" the bookcase before the broadcast.
+The actors working with Drake, unaware of what had happened, proceeded with the rest of the sketch which required that they pick him up and throw him through an open window.
+Drake's skull was fractured and he was unconscious for three days.
 It would be two years before he returned to the screen.